gammasoft71/Examples_wxWidgets/README.md

 [ApplicationAndMain](src/Application/ApplicationAndMain) Shows how to create a wxWidgets application and main method with wxApp.

+[ApplicationIcon](src/Application/ApplicationIcon) Shows how to create a wxWidgets application and icon with wxApp.

 [ApplicationIdle](src/Application/ApplicationIdle) Shows how to create an application and Idle event with wxApp.

 ## Common Controls